AK-Saigyouji/Procedural-Cave-Generator/Modules.md

 public static Map ApplyBorder(Map inputMap, int borderSize);
 ```

-We'll add an inspector variable for the border size.
+We'll add an inspector variable for the border size, and also update GetMapSize to include the extra length and width introduced by the border.

 ```cs
 public int borderSize = 1;